robmarkcole/fire-detection-from-images/README.md

 * fire/not-fire dataset in the pyimagesearch article can be downloaded.
 Note that there are many images of fire scenes that do not contain actual fire, but burnt out homes for example.
 * [FIRE Dataset on Kaggle](https://www.kaggle.com/phylake1337/fire-dataset) - 755 outdoor fire images and 244 non-fire images.
 Many glossy images, representative?

+## Fire safety references
+* Locate reference covering the different kinds of fires in the home, common scenarios & interventions

 ## Comments
-* firenet is a VERY common name for model, do not use
+* Firenet is a VERY common name for model, do not use